 Share

-Often regarded as the most perverse version of recursive arcology was the 'Worm' recursive arcology once found (and, allegedly, still stored inactive on computronium) in Version Tree space.
+Often regarded as the most perverse version of recursive cybercosm was the 'Worm' recursive cybercosm once found (and, allegedly, still stored inactive on computronium) in Teleological Tendency space after the Second Vec War.
 This was considered particularly cruel in that each of the lowest-level societal structures was constructed using copies of the same intellects in each instance.
 Many sapients typically consider the absolute worst aspect of the Worm recursive archive the fact that all sophonts involved in the project were aware of this, and prevented from communicating except via competition for limited resources.

 Related Articles